erichseamon/RFclimatePaper/README.md

 /RMA_csv: Individual CSV insurance claim data files by year.

 /RMA_originaldata: Original .txt files for insurance loss claims, by year, for the entire United States.

-These files are used in Appendix A and Appendix B.
+ - Contains a .csv and a .txt file.
+Both files contain the same data but in differing formats.
+   - RMA_originaldata_csv.zip
+   - RMA_originaldata_txt.zip
+   - Each .Zip file contains yearly .csv files of insurance loss for the US, (1989 to 2015).
+Example: 1989.csv

 /climate_correlation_summaries.
-Climate correlation summary data, loaded in Appendix C for modeling.
+Climate correlation summary data.

+ - Each csv represents a summary of climate correlation values generated from the model output.
+Each .csv is in the following format:
+   - <state>_<county>_<crop>_<damagecause>_<loss_transformation>.csv
+  Example: ID_Benewah_WHEAT_Drought_acres_loss.csv

 /climate_matrices.
 Climate correlation matrices between individual climate variables and wheat/drought insurance loss.

-Used in Appendix C.
+ - Each csv represents a matrix of climate correlational values in the following format:
+   - <state>_<county>_<crop>_<damagecause>_<month>_<month preceding>.csv
+ Example: ID_Benewah_WHEAT_Drought_mar6.csv

 /climate_outputs.
 Climate pyramid values by county.
 Each .csv is in the following format: